ClarytyLLC/docs/src/docs/tutorials/pages/using-authentication-authorization-tokens.md

 }
 ```

-This user token can then be used to authenticate to the API.

-_Important_:  An application should log in _once_ and use the resulting token for the duration of the session.
-Do _not_ log in before every request!
+> You need to get the token once during the session and use it for all methods.
+You do not need get token for each request.

 ### API Keys

-Some ecosystem developers only build system integrations or engines and may never have a cause to deal with user accounts or tokens.

-Such developers will generally rely on specially provisioned, persistent tokens called API keys.

-API keys can be used for testing engine code and for intended for long-running system components.
-For example, if you have a service such as a webhook handler that needs to use the Veritone API, you can acquire an API key with appropriate rights and configure your service to send it when authenticating to the API.
+API keys are specially provisioned and persistent tokens.
+These are used by some developers who build only system integrations or engines and may never need create user accounts or tokens.
+You can use API keys to test engine code when you intend to use long-running system components that interact with Veritone.
+For example, consider a service such as a webhook handler that needs to use the Veritone API.
+The service needs to have persistent token that provide appropriate access to the Veritone platform.
+In this case, you can acquire an API key with appropriate rights and configure the service to send API keys when authenticating the API.

-To provision an API key, your organization administrator can use the administration interface.
+**To create an API key:**

-* Go to the Veritone Admin app
+1. In the Veritone Admin application, navigate to your organization's **Overview** page.
-* Navigate to the organization overview page for your organization
-* Click the "API Keys" tile
-* Click "Add token"
-* Give the token a distinct name that indicates its purpose (for eample, "webhook-handler")
+2. Click **API Keys** tile and click **Add Token**.
+3. Enter a unique name for the token.
-* Select appropriate rights.
-Use caution and do not add more rights than are strictly necessary.
+4. Select appropriate rights.
+Ensure that you select only the rights that are required.
-  They can be updated later if necessary.
-* When you click "Save", the entire token will be displayed.
+5. Click **Save** to view the token.

-  Copy it to the clipboard and store it somewhere safe.
+You can copy the token and store it safely for future use.
 For security reasons, the UI does not display actual tokens in the listing.
-* If necessary, come back to this tile later to edit the token and change its rights.
-  You can also revoke the token from this page.
+You can always update the rights on this page and generate a new token.

-_Warning_:  API keys are sensitive information.
-They are persistent, lasting until revoked, and enable broad access to your organization's data.
+> Note: API keys are sensitive information.
+They persist until revoked and provide a broad access to your organization's data.
+You must store them securely and share them only with trusted users.
-Store them only in secure locations and give them out only to trusted users with a true need for the access.

-In some cases Veritone support may serve as organization administrator and provide API key.
+In some cases, Veritone support provides an API key as an administrator.
+Similar to User Tokens, API Keys give functional rights to your organization's data.

-Like user tokens, API key are given functional rights.
-Within a given operation, and API keys has implicit access to all of your organization's
-data.
 For example, an API key with the 'read TDO' right can read _all_ of your organization's TDOs.

 ### Engine Tokens

- Engine processing poses a complex authorization problem.
+Engine tokens are single-task tokens that come with a built-in set of rights.
+This token allows the engine to perform its intended function on the target data _and nothing else_.
+Engine tokens are generated by the platform system components during engine execution and are intended for one-time use for a specific job.

+> **Note:** Engine Tokens are not suitable for testing engine code during development.
+You must use an API key for that.
-As a cognitive processing consumer, you create or ingest content and then run a variety of engines against that content.
-Whether you do so using the Veritone CMS application or some other method, you select content and select engines.
-You implicitly authorize
-the engines to access _that specific content_.

-The engines can include core Veritone engines as well as third-party engines produced by the Veritone developer ecosystem.
-You might, as a consumer,
-not even know exactly which engines are being run.
-For the engine to work and produce results, the engine code must have access to the content you ran it on (typically a TDO and associated assets).
-The engine must also be able to store its output and associate it with your content (typically as a new asset on the target TDO).

-However, the engine should _not_ be able to access any _other_ content within your organization.
-Nor should it be able to modify your content
+You create or ingest content across a variety of engines for your application cognitive processing.
+Whether processing using the Veritone CMS application or any other method, you select content and the engines required.
+You then authorize the engines to access that specific content.
+These engines could be Veritone engines and also third-party engine produced in the Veritone developer ecosystem.
+As a consumer, you may not know all the engines that run.
+The engine code must have access to the content such as a TDO and associated assets.
+The engine should also be able to store its output and associated the output with your content (typically as a new asset on the target TDO).
+However, engines should not be able to access any other content in your organization.
+They should not be able to modify your content in ways other than the intended.
-in unexpected ways.
-For example, say you have uploaded two media files to CMS:

-* `meetingRecording.mp4`
-* `securityCameraStream-2018-05-08.mp4`

-Each upload results in a new TDO with a single media asset.
-You then use the CMS interface to run the default transcription engine against `meetingRecording.mp4`.
-This creates a new job with several tasks:  one for transcoding, one for transcription, perhaps others.

-The transcription engine will use the Veritone API to retrieve and process your content and store its results.
+For example, consider a scenario where you have uploaded two media files to CMS `meetingRecording.mp4` and `securityCameraStream-2018-05-08.mp4`.
+Each of the upload results in a new TDO with a single media asset.
+You use the CMS interface to run the default transcription engine against the file `meetingRecording.mp4`.
+This creates a new job with several tasks such as transcoding job, transcription job, and so on.
+The transcription engine than uses the Veritone API to retrieve and process the content, and then store the results.

-The engine should be able to:
+In this process, the engine *should be able to*:

 * retrieve metadata about `meetingRecording.mp4`
 * download `meetingRecording.mp4`
-* update the status of its own task
+* update the status of its task
-* create and upload an asset containing the transcript and attach it to
+* create and upload an asset containing the transcript
-  the TDO for `meetingRecording.mp4`
+* attach the asset to the TDO for `meetingRecording.mp4`

-The engine should _not_ be able to:
+More importantly, the engine *should not be able to*:

 * retrieve metadata about `securityCameraStream-2018-05-08.mp4`
 * delete the media asset for `meetingRecording.mp4`
 * update the status of the transcoding engine's task _or_ any other task
-* retrieve or modify other types of data in your organization, such as
-  user information, libraries, etc.
+* retrieve or modify other types of data in your organization, such as user information, libraries, and so on.

-In other words, when processing a task, an engine should have permission _only_ to access the data targeted in the task and write its own results to the appropriate location.

-To enforce these constraints, the platform generates a special, single-use token for each task.
-The token comes with a built-in set of rights that allow the engine to perform its intended function on the target data _and nothing else_.
-Since the token is intended for one-time use in a single engine task, it expires after an appropriate time window.
+To ensure the engine has access to only what is required, the platform generates a single-user token for each task.
+The token includes a built-in set of rights that lets the engine perform its intended function on the target data and *nothing else*.
+The token expires after an appropriate time window.

-When examining the rights associated with an engine token through the API (see below for details), you will see something like this:
+Here is a sample engine token and its associated rights:

 ```json
 {